James M. Stephenson: Career

-Stephenson's catalog now includes concertos and sonatas for every instrument, earning him the title "The Concerto King," coined by Chicago Symphony principal clarinetist John Yeh.
 Most of his new works were the results of commissions, allowing Stephenson to work with orchestras and performers around the country, on both his new works and existing arrangements.
 His music has been performed by ensembles like the Chicago Symphony Orchestra, San Francisco Ballet, Boston Pops, "The President's Own" United States Marine Band, Grant Park Symphony Orchestra, ROCO, Minnesota Orchestra, St. Louis Symphony, and Joffrey Ballet, among others.

 Stephenson was Composer-in-Residence with the Lake Forest Symphony Orchestras for ten seasons, from 2010 to 2020.
 He was a musical collaborator with the Grand Rapids Symphony during the 2020–2021 season, creating a concert for violinist Joshua Bell and soprano Larissa Martinez.

 Symphony No. 2: "VOICES" received award recognition, having won the American Bandmasters Association Sousa/Ostwald Award in 2018 and National Band Association William D. Revelli Memorial Composition Contest in 2017.
 "Liquid Melancholy — Clarinet Music of James M Stephenson" (Cedille Records) recorded by John Bruce Yeh and Lake Forest Symphony was nominated for a Grammy Award for Best Engineered Album, Classical.